-2.2 Trolling index
+2.1 Trolling index

-The piston-line trolling survey index and grid-type trolling index (TRG) was updated in 2022 from data provided by Japan through the CCSBT data exchange (JP_Trollindex_2022).
+The piston-line trolling survey index and grid-type trolling index (TRG) was updated in 2023 from data provided by Japan through the CCSBT data exchange (JP_Trollindex_2023).

 The trolling survey is designed to provide a qualitative index of relative recruitment strength of age 1 SBT off the Western Australian coast (CCSBT-ESC13 2008, para 115).
 The objective of the recent piston-line trolling survey has been to provide a recruitment index at low cost (Itoh et al. 2013).
 The trolling index is comprised of: (1) a piston-line trolling survey, 2006-22; (2) trolling catch data from the acoustic survey 'on' the piston line, 2005-06; and (3) trolling catch data from the acoustic survey off the piston line, 1996-2003 and 2005-06 (Itoh & Sakai 2009).
-Methods used to obtain comparable data from these three sources are documented by Itoh (2007) and Japan has noted that all the indices reflect the number of SBT schools per 100 km,but have not been merged or converted to be quantitatively the same (CCSBT-SC 2010, para 81).
-The grid type trolling index (TRG) for 1996-2022 was added to this section this year.
+Methods used to obtain comparable data from these three sources are documented by Itoh (2007) and Japan has noted that all the indices reflect the number of SBT schools per 100 km, but have not been merged or converted to be quantitatively the same (CCSBT-SC 2010, para 81).
 The TRG is a standardisation of the trolling survey index and is described in Itoh (2021).

-The piston-line survey did not take place in 2021, but in 2022 was below 2020 levels (Fig 2).
-The 5-year average (excluding 2021) was also below the indices since 2018.
-The TRG index increased slightly in 2022 (Fig 3), and is on par with the 5-year average.
+The piston-line survey declined in 2023 and is below the 5-year average (excluding 2021 when the survey did not take place; Fig. 1).
+The TRG index increased slightly in 2023 (Fig. 2) and is above the 5-year average.

-Figure 2.
+Figure 1.
 Trolling index, showing number of schools per 100 km off the Western Australian coast in January.
 Dashed lines are 90% confidence intervals.
 The red line shows the average 5-year median value.

-Figure 3.
+Figure 2.
 Grid-type trolling index, showing number of schools per 100 km off the Western Australian coast in January.
 Dashed lines are 90% confidence intervals.
 The red line shows the average 5-year median value.

-2.3 Gene tagging
+2.2 Gene tagging